DrakeRyzer/SW5e-Episode-2/4-ExpandedContent/03-Archetypes/index.md

 This range increases to 30 feet at 11th level and 60 feet at 17th level.

-Additionally, as a bonus action on your turn, you can spend 1 focus point to conjure a weapon made of<br> one of the four elements—air, earth, fire, or<br> water—which lasts for 1 minute.
-Your weapon<br> takes an appearance of your choice, it can only<br> be used by you, and you can't be disarmed of it<br> while you are conscious.
-You are proficient in this weapon, which counts as a monk weapon for you<br> and uses your Martial Arts die for its damage rolls.<br> You can only have one of these weapons at a time,<br> and if you summon a new one the old one<br> immediately disappears.
+Additionally, as a bonus action on your turn, you can spend 1 focus point to conjure a weapon made of one of the four elements—air, earth, fire, or water—which lasts for 1 minute.
+Your weapon takes an appearance of your choice, it can only be used by you, and you can't be disarmed of it while you are conscious.
+You are proficient in this weapon, which counts as a monk weapon for you and uses your Martial Arts die for its damage rolls.
+You can only have one of these weapons at a time, and if you summon a new one the old one immediately disappears.

 #### Air
 Your whistling weapon has the returning property, the thrown property with a range of 20/60, and deals sonic damage on a hit.
 Additionally, when you hit a creature with the weapon, it is deafened until the end of its next turn.